-(1) 50% of the Restricted Share awards granted vest based solely on continued employment over a three-year vesting period and 50% based upon the achievement of specified performance criteria in equal annual installments over a three-year vesting period beginning on December 31, 2011.
-The performance criteria is based on the Company achieving an 8% annual total stockholder return (comprised of the change in stock price plus dividends) or performance within the top one-third of the Company's executive compensation peer group.

-- (2) The exercise price of all Options shown in the table is the closing price of our Common Stock on the NASDAQ on the date of grant.
-The Options granted on March 11, 2011 vest based solely on continued employment in equal annual installments over a three-year vesting period beginning on December 31, 2011. - (3) Amounts in this column represent the aggregate value of the Restricted Share awards granted in 2011 based upon the aggregate grant date fair value of such awards computed in accordance with FASB ASC Topic 718.
+- (1) 50% of the Restricted Share awards granted vest based solely on continued employment over a three-year vesting period and 50% based upon the achievement of specified performance criteria in equal annual installments over a three-year vesting period beginning on January 1, 2012.
+The performance criteria is based on our Company achieving an 7% annual total stockholder return (comprised of the change in stock price plus dividends) or performance within the top one-third of the executive compensation peer group. - (2) The exercise price of all Options shown in the table is the closing price of our Common Stock on the NASDAQ on the date of grant.
+The Options granted on December 1, 2012 vest based solely on continued employment in equal annual installments over a three-year vesting period beginning on November 25, 2013. - (3) Amounts in this column represent the aggregate value of the Restricted Share and Option awards granted in 2012 based upon the aggregate grant date fair value of such awards computed in accordance with FASB ASC Topic 718. - (4) John B. Roche terminated his employment with us effective December 1, 2012.